Matching (PSM, CEM, NN, Weighting)

 Dehejia, R. H., & Wahba, S. (1999).
 Causal Effects in Nonexperimental Studies: Reevaluating the Evaluation of Training Programs.

-Dehejia and Wahba showed that propensity score matching could replicate experimental estimates of a job training program using observational data.
-This influential paper demonstrated the practical value of matching and made propensity score methods mainstream in applied social science.
+Dehejia and Wahba show that propensity score matching can replicate experimental estimates of a job training program using observational data, revisiting LaLonde's influential critique.
+The paper demonstrates the practical value of matching by showing that propensity score methods yield estimates much closer to the experimental benchmark than the nonexperimental estimators LaLonde had examined.

 Imbens, G. W. (2015).
 Matching Methods in Practice: Three Examples.

-Imbens demonstrated how to implement matching methods in practice through three detailed empirical examples, covering propensity score estimation, covariate balance assessment, and sensitivity analysis.
+Imbens demonstrates how to implement matching methods in practice through three detailed empirical examples, covering propensity score estimation, covariate balance assessment, overlap and trimming, and robustness to alternative estimators.
 This paper is an invaluable practical guide that bridges the gap between matching theory and applied research.

 King, G., & Nielsen, R. (2019).
 Why Propensity Scores Should Not Be Used for Matching.